eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 # WaitSet

-The WaitSet is a set where you can attach Trigger to signal a wide variety of events to one single listener.
+The WaitSet is a set where you can attach Trigger to signal a wide variety of events to one single notifyable.
 The typical approach is that one creates a WaitSet attaches multiple subscribers or other Triggers to it and then wait till one or many of the attached entities signal an event.
 If that happens one receives a list of all the Triggers which were triggered and the program can act accordingly.